lappsgrid-incubator/org.lappsgrid.nlp4j-train/README.md

 # org.lappsgrid.nlp4j-train
-The Train command from [EmoryNLP's NLP4J](https://emorynlp.github.io/nlp4j/)
+The Train command from [EmoryNLP's NLP4J](https://emorynlp.github.io/nlp4j/).
+These instructions are valid for the wrapped web service of NLP4J.
+Original instructions for the NLP4J Train function can be found [here](https://emorynlp.github.io/nlp4j/quickstart/train.html).

 ## Usage